-Where public transportation is scarce it’s possible to hire a taxi or remise with driver for the day.
+Where public transportation is scarce it’s possible to hire a taxi or remise with a driver for the day.
 This can be especially convenient and economical for a group, especially for taking an area tour.
 Always negotiate the fee in advance.

 Remises are unmarked radio taxis, usually without meters, that have fixed fares (comparable to taxis) within a given zone.
 Any business will phone one for you if you ask.

-Women can and do hitchhike alone, but should exercise caution and especially avoid getting into a car with more than one man.
 In Patagonia, where distances are great and vehicles few, hitchers should expect long waits and carry warm, windproof clothing and refreshments.

-Having a sign will improve your chances for a pickup, especially if it says something like visitando Argentina de Canada (visiting Argentina from Canada), rather than just a destination.
+Having a sign will improve your chances for a pickup, especially if it says something like visitando Argentina de Canada ('visiting Argentina from Canada'), rather than just a destination.
 Argentines are fascinated by foreigners.

 Be aware that hitchhiking is never entirely safe in any country in the world, and we don’t recommend it.
 Travelers who decide to hitch should understand that they are taking a small but potentially serious risk.
 People who do choose to hitch will be safer if they travel in pairs and let someone know where they are planning to go.